yvsharma02/NeuralNetwork/README.md

-A simple feed-forward neural network, which can support multiple layers of varying sizes each.
+A simple OpenCL based general purpose feed-forward multi-layerd neural network, which trains on GPU.
 Uses sigmoid activation for each layer.
 This can be easily changed, although chosing a different activaiton funcion for different layers may require some effort.

 Backpropogation is implemented on GPU using OpenCL.
 A CPU based implementation is also present to make sure things are working correctly. <br/>